Skip to content

 What I love about this section

-• Three strong social proof metrics (70K GitHub stars, 72K active developers, 50M downloads) build massive credibility with the dev audience
+• Three proof stats (70k GitHub stars, 72K active developers, 50M downloads) back the claim with hard numbers

 Cta Strapi